 Easy to clean feeders

 Best Overall: First Nature 3051 Hummingbird Feeder, 16-Ounce

 The 16-ounce First Nature 3051 Hummingbird Feeder is an excellent purchase for both new and experienced bird lovers.

 The First Nature Feeder is made up of a red base and clear plastic cylinder that holds the hummingbird food.
-The bottom features ten feeding ports and a round perch where the birds can land.
+Bottom features ten feeding ports and a round perch where the birds can land.
 The food reservoir holds up to 16 ounces of liquid, and its wide-mouth opening makes it easier to clean than many comparable products.
 This feeder also boasts a sealing ring to stop any leaking, as well as an S-hook so you can hang it up.
 You can simply order these feeders here from Amazon: